omkarcloud/google-maps-scraper/README.md

 It handled the hardest parts of our scraper, such as:

-- Creating a mastastic UI dashboard with task management features
+- Creating a fantastic UI dashboard with task management features
 - Sorting, filtering, and exporting data as CSV, JSON, Excel, etc.
-- Caching, parallel and asynchronous scraping
+- Caching, parallel, and asynchronous scraping
 - Built-in integration with Kubernetes, Docker, Server, Gitpod, and a REST API

 If you're a web scraper, I really recommend learning about Botasaurus [here](https://www.omkar.cloud/l/google-maps-to-botasaurus/) 🚀.